-The Annual Report, the Half-Year Report and other communication to investors contain certain financial performance measures, which are not defined by IFRS, that are used by management to assess the financial and operational performance of the Group.
+The Annual Report and other communication to investors contain certain financial performance measures, which are not defined by IFRS, that are used by management to assess the financial and operational performance of the Group.
 Management believes that these non-IFRS financial performance measures provide useful information regarding the Group's financial and operating performance.
 Such measures may not be comparable to similar measures presented by other companies.
-The main alternative performance measures used by the Group are explained and/or reconciled with our IFRS measures (Consolidated Financial Statements and/or Condensed Interim Financial Statements) in this document.
+The main alternative performance measures used by the Group are explained and/or reconciled with our IFRS measures (Consolidated Financial Statements) in this document.